percona/percona-backup-mongodb/README.md

 On every MongoDB instance, you need to start an agent that will receive commands from the coordinator.

-In most situations the agent must connect to MongoDB using the host 'localhost' *(127.0.0.1)* and the port 27017.
-See [MongoDB Authentication](#MongoDB-Authentication) below if Authentication is enabled on the host.
+By default the agent will connect to MongoDB using the host '127.0.0.1' and the port 27017.
+See [MongoDB Authentication](#MongoDB-Authentication) below if Authentication is enabled on the MongoDB host.

 Example:
 ```
-$ pbm-agent --mongodb-user=pbmAgent \
+$ pbm-agent --server-address=172.16.0.2:10000 \
+            --backup-dir=/data/backup \
+            --mongodb-port=27017 \
+            --mongodb-user=pbmAgent \
             --mongodb-password=securePassw0rd \
-            --mongodb-host=127.0.0.1 \
-            --mongodb-port=27017 \
-            --replicaset=rs0 \
-            --server-address=10.10.10.10:10000 \
-            --backup-dir=/data/backup \
             --pid-file=/tmp/pbm-agent.pid
 ```